benvanik/WebGL-Inspector/readme.md

 ---------------------
 **NOTE**: if you know of any good ways to get around these, let me know! :)

-Due to the WebGL API some minor changes are required to get the inspector working.
+Due to the WebGL API some minor changes are usually required to get the inspector working.

 In all cases, a frame separation call is required to let the inspector know when a frame ends.
 The default is `gl.finish()`, but it can be changed in the options.
 If it's not possible to modify the code you can change the call to something you know happens first every frame, such as a call to